How I Built It

 π What I Learned

-Social Engineering Tactics
+Why Social Engineering Works

 Red Flags Users Should Spot

-- Generic greetings instead of personalized names
+- Generic greetings like "Dear User" instead of your actual name

-- Unexpected requests for credentials or personal info
+- Unexpected requests for credentials or personal info (legitimate services rarely ask for this via email)

 π‘οΈ Defensive Recommendations